+Hi Guys!
+Today, I wanted to tell you a little about my trips to England.
+England was a special place for me from the beginning.
 I was an English major in college so I was quite fascinated by everything English.
-From its colorful history to its buildings to its royalty, everything was exciting and exotic to me.
+From its colorful history to its architecture to the royal aspect of its culture, everything was exciting and foreign to me.
 I have been to England twice.
 Once in 2001 for about 5 days and then again in 2016 for about 6 days.
-Even though UK is so expensive, I highly suggest staying in London for about 10 days so you can totally immerse yourself in its culture.
+Even though London is expensive, I highly suggest staying in London for about 10 days so you can totally immerse yourself in its culture.
 You can also make day trips to many historical places like Bath and Stonehenge.

-If you have more time, you can visit the Globe theater and other lesser well-known places or go watch a theater play.
+If you have more time, you can visit the Globe theater, the Millennium Bridge, their markets or go watch a Broadway show.
 In 2016, I reserved a table for High Tea at the Kensington’s Palace’s The Orangery.
-Highly, highly recommend making reservations rather than showing up.
-The experience is worth every penny and the little pastries and sandwiches, plus the tea is absolutely glorious like English history.
+I highly recommend making reservations rather than showing up without making them.
+The experience is worth every penny and the little pastries and sandwiches placed delicately in fine china, the silverware, and the tea are absolutely glorious like the English history.

 We were able to make some day trips during both our trips.
-In 2001, we visited the prestigious Cambridge University and in 2016, we were able to make trips to Windsor Castle Stonehenge, and Oxford University.
-I would recommend each place on this list.
-Other places I would love to see are Bath, Harry Potter Studio and Canterbury because I read about them in college and after.
+In 2001, we visited the prestigious Cambridge University and in 2016, we were able to make trips to Windsor Castle, Stonehenge, and Oxford University.
+Other places I would love to see in the future are Bath, the Harry Potter Studio, and Canterbury because I read about them in college.
 Maybe a third visit is a must ;)?

 Another tip I would give is to wear comfortable shoes.
 There is a lot of standing and walking in London.
-I made a mistake of packing the wrong but, cute shoes (hey you are in London once or in this case twice) and I paid the price.
-Pack an umbrella always even in the summer.
-There are random pours of rain in the middle of July.
+In 2016, I made a mistake of packing “cute” shoes (hey you are in London once in a lifetime or twice in this case) so I could look cute for photographs and I paid the price.
+My feet and body ached by the end of the trip because of this travel inappropriateness.
+Also, pack an umbrella always, even for your summer trips there.
+There are random pourings of rain then too.